 - Nutritious: Nutritious microgreens and super seeds make this Caprese salad a healthier option.

-- Quick and simple: takes very little effort and just about 15 minutes to make!
-The salad is all about simplicity and showcasing the natural flavors of the ingredients.
+- Quick and simple: Like this Arugula and Spinach Salad, this salad takes very little effort and just about 15 minutes to make!
+It's is all about simplicity and showcasing the natural flavors of the ingredients.

 Ingredients

 - Microgreens: I call microgreens "the new trend in nutrition" :).
 They are loaded with nutrients and are high in antioxidants.
-They are "small greens" that are harvested before they grow into the full sized vegetable or herb.
-I used arugula microgreens in this, but there is such a big variety.
-You can usually find microgreens at your local grocery store and they can include arugula, beats, chard, kale, cilantro, dill, and many other vegetable and herb varieties.
+They are "small greens" that are harvested before they grow into full-sized vegetables or herbs.
+I used broccoli microgreens in this recipe, but there is such a big variety.
+You can usually find microgreens at your local grocery store and they can include arugula, beets, chard, kale, cilantro, dill, and many other vegetable and herb varieties, including a rainbow blend, which I used in this Microgreen Pesto Recipe.
+If you're looking for more microgreens recipes, you should also try this Pear and Fennel Salad with microgreens.

 - Seeds: I use hemp, flax, and chia seeds.
-The trilogy mix!
-They're rich in fiber, Omega 3's, magnesium and other vitamins and minerals.
+The trilogy seeds mix!
+They're rich in fiber, Omega 3's, magnesium, and other vitamins and minerals.

-- Mozzarella Cheese: choose soft Mozzarella ball packed in water.
+- Mozzarella Cheese: choose a soft Mozzarella ball packed in water.

-*** for full ingredient list and quantities see recipe card at the end of this post
+*** for the full ingredient list and quantities see the recipe card at the end of this post

 Substitutions and variations